brouse12/image-editor/README.md

-# CS 5004 Assignment 10 - Image Processing Model, View, and Controller
+# Image Processing Model, View, and Controller
-- Matthew O'Brien and Brian Rouse
+- Matthew O'Brien (ob775) and Brian Rouse (brouse12)
-- Original Submission: 04/01/19
-- Most Recent Update: 04/19/19

 ## Changelog 04/19/19

-* added a view that provides an interactive GUI mode, per the homework spec.
+* added a view that provides an interactive GUI mode.
 * modified Driver.main to let users specify -script or -interactive mode when launching.
 * modified controller to implement a Features interface, to be used by the view for command callbacks.